 Irving Fisher in his 1911 book The Purchasing Power of Money had advised that the purchasing power of money should be stable if it is to serve as a unit of account, a trusted medium of exchange, and a reliable store of value.
 Unfortunately, substances that exist by the bounty of nature, such as gold or silver, cannot have such property since their values fluctuate with changing supply and demand.
 This is the motivation behind all indexed units of account, of which Robert Shiller of Yale University is a principal proponent.

 To be meaningful as a unit of standard real global purchasing power, a WCU will have to represent a basket of global output.
 According to the initial proposal by Ho, the WCU(0) is a basket of the gross domestic products of key market economies in the world in base year 0, namely the USA, the Eurozone and UK, Japan, Canada, and Australia.
 Addition of these GDPs, each in its own currency, is done by converting all GDPs into US dollar values in the base year.
 It can be demonstrated that this is equivalent to a basket of the six currencies each weighted by the respective GDP of the countries concerned and indexed against inflation.
 When the WCU was first designed, one WCU in the base year is worth $100 in the base year.
-Since 2009 we have redefined the size of the WCU and have changed the base year from 2000 to 2005.
+Since 2009 we have redefined the size of the WCU so it is equal to US$1 in the base year.

 We argue that since each WCU by design represents a unit of real purchasing power, using the WCU to denominate bonds improves the transparency of real interest rates, as the stipulated interest rate on WCU-denominated bonds already represents a real interest rate.
 In principle, the common denomination of bonds by issuers from different parts of the world using the WCU will produce more efficient capital markets, as savers and borrowers around the world converge in their understanding of what each basis point of interest means.
 Likewise we recommend quotations of commodities in the WCU.
 Settlement can be made in any currency as per the equivalent value in that currency according to the fair value of the WCU in the currency.
 For further explanations, please refer to Ho (2018).

-Acknowledgments: We thank the Master of International Banking and Finance Programme of Lingnan University for partial support of this project.
+Acknowledgments: We acknowledge support from RGC (RGC-IDS project, UGC/IDS13/16) which is instrumental to the upgrading of this website.
+We thank the Master of International Banking and Finance Programme of Lingnan University for early support of this project.
 Rui Yuanqing, Owen, designed the first generation of the website.
 Frasertec Limited offered programming support to refine the website.
-Gary Wong, Songbin Lai, Andy Chu, Natalie Tai, and Ronald Hung have assisted in various studies incidental to this project.
-The latest work incorporating the RMB into the basket and the associated tests that contributed to Ho (2018) were completed at Chu Hai College of Higher Education and are supported by the Hong Kong RGC-IDS project, UGC/IDS13/16.
+Gary Wong, Songbin Lai, Andy Chu, Natalie Tai, Ronald Hung, Wilson Fung and Yang Xu have assisted in various studies incidental to this project.
+The latest work incorporating the RMB into the basket and the associated tests that contributed to Ho (2018) were completed at Chu Hai College of Higher Education with support from the aforementioned grant RGC-IDS project, UGC/IDS13/16.

 Ho, Lok Sang (2000) “Towards a New International Monetary Order: The World Currency Unit and the Global Indexed Bond”, The World Economy, 23:7, 939-950.